google/fhir-examples/README.md

 This repository contains examples of how to use the __FhirProto__ platform at [github.com/google/fhir](github.com/google/fhir).
 This repo contains a `generate-synthea.sh` script for using [Synthea](https://github.com/synthetichealth/synthea) to create a synthetic FHIR JSON dataset, and then shows some examples of parsing, printing, validating, profiling and querying.
 Some of these examples are left intentionally incomplete, to leave exercises to go along with this guide.

 The rest of this README contains instructions for setting up an environment for working with __FhirProto__.
 For instructions on running the examples, check out [EXAMPLES.md](github.com/google/fhir-examples/blob/master/EXAMPLES.md).

+For a more comprehensive explanation of the platform, see the [**User Guide**](https://github.com/google/fhir/blob/master/USERGUIDE.md) at the main repo
 ## Setting Up Bazel

 FhirProto uses [Bazel](https://bazel.build/) as its dependency management/build tool.
 This is a declarative build system used by Google, Tensorflow, and many others.
 Installation is pretty simple, but there is one wrinkle: __Tensorflow does not yet support Bazel 1.X, so you need to use a 0.X version.
 We recommend [0.29.1](https://github.com/bazelbuild/bazel/releases/tag/0.29.1), the latest 0.X release__.
 Other than that, follow the steps [here](https://docs.bazel.build/versions/master/install.html) to download and run the install script.
 Pro-tip: make sure not to drop the `--user` flag when running the script.
 Verify that bazel is installed correctly by running `bazel --version`.